Frequently Asked Questions & Answers

 Assurance that if a parent is being responsible and steadily and routinely working through the resources with her children – in the time which works for the family and the situation – by the end of the resources a parent can rest in knowing that the children have received an education of a high standard and quality, even though they didn’t do ‘provider related’ exams.
 They did however do continual assessments, tests, and exams which are built into the maths, language and sciences curriculums offered through Oikos.

-All the maths lessons in the programme are presented on DVD so the children can watch Steve Demme, their personal maths tutor, teach them and then they do the lesson.
+All the maths lessons in the programme are presented on video so the children can watch Steve Demme, their personal maths tutor, teach them and then they do the lesson.
 They can then call on the parent for help when needed.

-Oikos is continually producing videos to help support home educating parents, so you a single parent is not alone.
+Oikos is continually producing videos to help support home educating parents, so you, a single parent is not alone.

 Budget Friendly Ordering